Skip to main content

 What problem does XFrames solve?

 XFrames addresses the performance and resource efficiency challenges commonly associated with desktop application frameworks like Electron.
 While Electron enables rapid development and easy access to the npm ecosystem, it does so at the cost of significant overhead due to bundling a full browser runtime.
 XFrames offers a lightweight alternative, allowing developers to build cross-platform, GPU-accelerated applications without the need for a web browser.
 By focusing on native-like performance and eliminating the DOM, XFrames delivers faster, more resource-efficient applications.
-However, developers must work within the constraints of React Native's Fabric renderer, which means that many existing React packages that depend on the DOM cannot be used.
-That said, libraries with a headless architecture (such as React Admin), could be integrated into an XFrames application.

 How come removing the DOM out of the equation makes GUI applications so much faster?